foliagecanine/tritium-os/README.md

 Demo made on 07/06/20 with commit b406b609857eab945c813f9d93f506bcf30133fe

 ## How do you build this?
-Before you start I will warn you: this will take a LOT of space (~4-5GB)
+Before you start I will warn you: building a cross-compiler will take a LOT of space (~4-5GB).
+If you already have an i386-elf cross-compiler, this should not take much space at all.
 If you don't neccesarily want to build this, you can see the "What if I just want to use the ISO..." section below.

 ### Prerequisites